ielab/health-search-tutorial/hands-on/README.md

 Now let's look at how this affects search:

-* Searching for case 1 `python search_docs.py  "C0278488"` yields 6 results.
+* Searching for case 1 `python3 search_docs.py  "C0278488"` yields 6 results.
-* Searching for case 2 `python search_docs.py "C0006142 C0678222"` yields 9 different results.
+* Searching for case 2 `python3 search_docs.py "C0006142 C0678222"` yields 9 different results.
-* Searching for the original text of case 1 `python search_docs.py "metastatic breast cancer"` yields 108 different results.
+* Searching for the original text of case 1 `python3 search_docs.py "metastatic breast cancer"` yields 108 different results.
-* Searching for the original text of case 2 `python search_docs.py "breast cancer"` yields 104 different results.
+* Searching for the original text of case 2 `python3 search_docs.py "breast cancer"` yields 104 different results.

 We leave you now to experiment and discuss different search options and what impact they may have.